Lipen/discrete-math-course/typst/lec-sat.typ

 == Incremental SAT Solving

-#definition[Incremental SAT][
+#definition[
-  Solve a sequence of related SAT problems, reusing information from previous solves.
+  _Incremental SAT_ is the task of solving a sequence of related SAT problems, reusing information from previous solves.
 ]

 #Block(color: blue)[